 Aside from the ILA modules, the sixth and seventh modules of the Home-based Newborn Care (HBNC) training for ASHAs cover areas related to nutrition.
 Most States and UTs are doing well on this training for ASHAs.
 More than 75 percent of the ASHAs were trained on HBNC modules six and seven in all large and small States, except in Andhra Pradesh (69 percent).
 Among UTs, all ASHAs were trained in Andaman & Nicobar Islands and Puducherry while more than 90 percent ASHAs were trained in Dadra & Nagar Haveli and Delhi.
-There was no information for available Goa.
-Chandigarh and Lakshadweep.
+There was no information available for Goa, Chandigarh and Lakshadweep.

-for ILA training is nearly complete across • H Training is not complete across the DRGs.
-Huge gaps in ILA training of LS and AWWs across States.
-(DRGs) has been initiated.
-Nearly all States and UTs have established required block-level resource groups.
+- Establishment of State-level resource groups for ILA training is nearly complete across States. - ILA training for District-level resource groups (DRGs) has been initiated. - Nearly all States and UTs have established required block-level resource groups.